Sonoma County regional flyer of food distribution locations.download

 Mendocino County regional flyer of food distribution locations.download

 Need help navigating this page?
-Watch our Food Finder Tutorial.
-If you need help finding resources, please contact our Food Connections Office at (707) 523-7903.
-We also have boxes of emergency food at our location (3990 Brickway Blvd., Santa Rosa, CA 95403).
+Watch our Food Finder Tutorial (para español, clic aquí).
+If you need help finding resources, please contact our Food Connections Resource Center at 707-523-7903.
+We also have boxes of emergency food at our location Mon – Fri 8 AM – 4:30 PM (3990 Brickway Blvd., Santa Rosa, CA 95403).

 CalFresh is a nutrition assistance program which helps individuals and families purchase healthy foods.
 CalFresh benefits are issued on an electronic benefit transfer (EBT) card – like an ATM card.
 You can use your EBT card at most grocery stores, like the Food Connections Market, neighborhood stores, and farmer’s markets.

 At our Food Connections office, we can help you apply for CalFresh.
 Find more information about CalFresh here.